raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 ## Write your program

 Next, you will write the program for your experiment.
 To do this, you'll need to plan your coding sessions, understand the best way to write the program for your experiment, and ensure that it will work on the Astro Pis on the ISS.
-To help you with planning, we've put together a teachers' and mentors' guide for Phase 2, which provides useful tips on facilitating your team’s coding of their experiment.
+To help with planning, we've put together a teachers' and mentors' guide for Phase 2 that provides useful tips for facilitating your team’s coding of their experiment.

 ### Which version of Python should you use?